 Life sciences companies moving to the North East can access a wealth of talent from our existing workforce and university cohorts.

 There are 7,000 people employed in the life sciences sector and the region’s wide skills base ensures investors can recruit and maintain the most highly skilled staff.
-And, we have a strong pool of talent coming from the region’s five universities, with over 52,000 students studying STEM (science, technology, engineering and mathematics) related subjects.
+And, we have a strong pool of talent coming from the region’s five universities, with 67,000 students studying STEM (science, technology, engineering and mathematics) related subjects.

 The North East’s five universities offer over 125 undergraduate and postgraduate courses related to the life sciences sector.